A Day in the Kitchen

 • Whisk brown rice flour, tapioca starch, almond flour, cocoa, baking soda, and salt in a bowl.
 Set aside.

-• Combine brown sugar, butter (melted), almond butter, and white sugar in a bowl and cream together using a hand mixer.
+• Combine brown sugar, butter (melted), almond butter, and white sugar in a bowl and cream together using a hand mixer or whisk.

 • Beat egg and vanilla extract into butter-sugar mixture until smooth.